Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Results

-\paragraph{Log-Likelihood Variance} The distributions of log-likelihoods (Figure \ref{fig:lkhd_histograms}) were broad across all datasets.
-This variance is expected for the inherently diverse training and validation datasets, but also for CASF2016 dataset, which is diverse by design.
-OOD datasets generally showed lower variance in log-likelihoods.
-Nevertheless, a considerable spread remained also in the OOD datasets, suggesting that these datasets still contain typical as well as atypical complexes.
+The spread of the log-likelihoods distributions was notably large across all datasets.
+This is expected for the inherently diverse training and validation datasets, but also for CASF2016, which is diverse by design.
+While the OOD datasets of extracted protein families generally showed lower log-likelihood variance, a considerable spread remained, suggesting that these datasets still contain typical as well as atypical complexes.
 This is likely attributable to our splitting strategy: While we sequestered specific protein families, the ligand space remained uncontrolled.
 Consequently, OOD pockets may bind a diverse mix of ligands, ranging from familiar to exotic structures, which naturally drives variation in the likelihood scores.
 The impact of ligand diversity on log-likelihood spread becomes evident by analyzing the ligand size distribution and chemical diversity within the datasets (Figures \ref{fig:pocket_ligand_sizes} and \ref{fig:intra_ligand_diversity}).
 For every dataset, we identified a medoid ligand, defined as the molecule with the smallest sum of distances ($1 - \text{Tanimoto similarity}$) to all other ligands, and computed the distance of all other ligands to this central reference.
 We found a strong correlation between cluster tightness (median distance to the medoid) and the standard deviation of the log-likelihood distributions (Pearson’s $r = 0.832$).
 This shows that datasets with diverse sets of ligands exhibited the broadest log-likelihood distributions.
 The most extreme case is the cluster of transporter protein binding pockets 3f3e, which exhibits a ligand size distribution much broader than all other datasets (Figure \ref{fig:pocket_ligand_sizes}).